OBE Reviews Vidcon 2019

 Overall feeling of what you saw out of 10?
 6, a big ole 6.

 From all of those 6/10s it looks like overall, we weren’t blown away.
 Nike and Nerf were definite standouts with their larger footprints and there was some fun nostalgia to be found outside of that.
 Although there were some great moments, the focus seemed to be mostly on photo ops instead of building out more multi-sensory activations.
 Most of the photo ops tried to engage people, but they felt flat and inauthentic since there wasn't much brand relevance to them.
 The misses in swag and data capture felt really blaring.
 It's almost as if most of the brands activating didn’t know at least one key stat we live by: 85% of consumers are likely to purchase after participating in events and experiences.
 It was definitely a key miss for many booths in not having a follow up strategy.
 We were on-site to learn, though, and think we got some great insight out of our trip.
+You can't become one of the most sought-after event marketing companies in Los Angeles without constantly trying to see what's out there.
 We’re happy to have gone and can’t wait for VidCon 2020.